mflaxman/blind-xpub/README.md

 ## Walk-through

 For this demo, we'll use [Specter-Desktop](https://github.com/cryptoadvance/specter-desktop/) (powered by Bitcoin Core) as it's the de-facto standard for almost all new sovereign multisig users in 2021.
-This should work for any Coordinator software that supports modern multisig standards ([ouput descriptors](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) and [PSBTs](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki)).
+This should work for any Coordinator software that supports modern multisig standards ([output descriptors](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) and [PSBTs](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki)).
 We'll also duplicate the code in [buidl](https://github.com/buidl-bitcoin/buidl-python) as it's a no-dependency FOSS bitcoin implementation that provides full support for every step of the blinding protocol.
 For simplicity, we are going to blind just `1` seed phrase in a `1-of-2`, but it should be obvious how to expand this to a `2-of-3`, `3-of-5`, or any other quorum.
 At the end, we'll discuss implications for blinding all `n` seed phrases.